ruby-hyperloop/todo-tutorial/README.md

 You should now be able to change the url from `/all`, to `/completed`, to `/active`, and see a different set of Todos.
 For example if you are displaying the `/active` Todos, you will only see the Todos that are not complete.
 If you check one of these it will disappear from the list.

+>*Rails also has the concept of routing, so how do the Rails and Hyperloop routers interact?
+Have a look at the config/routes.rb file.
+You will see a line like this:
+`  get '/(*other)', to: 'hyperloop#app'`
+This is telling Rails to accept all requests and to process them using the `hyperloop` controller, which will attempt to mount a component named `App` in response to the request.
+The mounted App component is then responsible for further processing the URL*

+>*For more complex scenarios Hyperloop provides Rails helper methods that can be used to mount components from your controllers, layouts, and views*

 ### Chapter 7:  Helper Methods, Inline Styling, Active Support and Router Nav Links

 Of course we will want to add navigation to move between these routes.
 We will put the navigation in the footer: